Invalidation of the Privacy Shield for non-lawyers

-Many companies, very large and widely used by very different profiles (from freelancers to large corporations), are registered in the Privacy Shield: Google, Mailchimp, Zoho … (here you have the complete list of companies).
+Many companies, very large and widely used by very different profiles (from freelancers to large corporations), are registered in the Privacy Shield: Google, Mailchimp, Zoho, etc (here is the full list of companies).

-It is necessary to say that to be in the Privacy Shield it is enough with a process of self-certification of the company.
-Nobody verifies that they effectively comply with the protocol.
+It must be said that, in order to be included in the Privacy Shield all that is required is a self-certification process for the company.
+Nobody checks that they effectively comply with the protocol.

 What does its cancellation imply?

-Well, on July 16, 2020, the Court of Justice of the EU has invalidated the Privacy Shield (although the USA continues to consider it valid …) and this has direct effects on European companies that host data from third parties (customers, workers, leads, etc …) in one of the companies included in the list.
+Well, on 16 July 2020, the EU Court of Justice invalidated the Privacy Shield (although the USA continues to consider it valid …) and this has direct effects on European companies that host data from third parties (customers, employees, leads, etc.) in one of the countries included on the list.

-Once the Privacy Shield is canceled, European companies must find one of the other options that the GDPR gives to transfer personal data outside the EU:
+Once the Privacy Shield is cancelled, European companies must find one of the other options that the GDPR provides to transfer personal data outside the EU:

-- In 2010 the EU published a standardized contract model for transferring data outside the EU.
-The judgment of July 16, considers that this model is still valid (although it is not adapted to the GDPR).
-Well, if we are a European company and we want to transfer data to a US company, we must verify that its terms of service include the terms of the standardized contract model.
+- In 2010 the EU published a standard contract model for transferring data outside the EU.
+The judgment of 16 July, considers that this model is still valid (although it is not adapted to the GDPR).
+So, in the case of a European company wanting to transfer data to a US company, it must verify that its terms of service include the terms of the standard contract model.

-- Another option is to ask for the consent of the data subject (data owner) to transfer your data outside the EU.
+- Another option is to ask for the consent of the data subject (data owner) to transfer their data outside the EU.
 To comply with the GDPR, this consent must be explicit.
-Beware of consents that are not 100% free, for example when the data is from workers.
+Beware of consents that are not 100% free, for example when the data is from employees.

-We are facing a sentence of high impact and that can really affect many digital or traditional businesses with a high use of Information Technologies, so keep in mind the following recommendations:
+We are facing a sentence with significant impact that could really affect many digital or traditional businesses that make great use of Information Technologies, so bear in mind the following recommendations:

-- Have inventoried the applications you use where you host personal data (emails, names, phone numbers, work data, etc …).
+- Keep a stock of the applications you use where you host personal data (emails, names, phone numbers, work data, etc.).

 - Find out the location of these applications (where they host the data).

-- If they are outside the EU, evaluate what allows the transfer of data to that country: list of “homologated” countries, EU standard contract or consent of the affected party.
+- If they are outside the EU, assess what is involved in the transfer of data to that country: list of “approved” countries, EU standard contract or consent of the data subject involved.

-- If they are in the US, as we have said, the options are limited to the EU standard contract or the consent of the affected party.
+- If they are in the US, as we have said, the options are limited to the EU standard contract or the consent of the data subject involved.